waml-lang/waml/README.md

 ### 3. Variables

-The Variables field stores variables used in the `steps` field.
+The Variables field stores variables usable elsewhere in the Flow, such as in the `steps` field.
 You can store any key-value pairs.
-Values must be a literal value (`string`, `number`, or `boolean`) and must not be nested.
+Values must be a literal value (`string`, `number`, or `boolean`).

 The use of variables and the `variables` field is optional.